harrislab-brown/VibeCheck/Firmware/VibeCheck/README.md

 - `record start`

   Turns on the recording LED on the VibeCheck board.

 - `record stop`

   Turns off the recording LED on the VibeCheck board.`

 ### Sensors

+- `sensor resettime`

+  Resets the sensor data time stamps to zero.

 - `sensor fakedata start`